Friday, 21 August 2026 MUMBAI EDITION LIVE

 Punjabi versus Mughlai — a quick word

 Newcomers often blur the two, and Mumbai’s menus happily mix them, but they come from different places.
-Mughlai cooking — the biryanis, kormas and slow-cooked kebabs of Mohammed Ali Road and Bhendi Bazaar — descends from the royal kitchens of the Mughal court and leans on nuts, cream and subtle, layered spice.
+Mughlai cooking — the biryanis, kormas and slow-cooked kebabs of Mohammed Ali Road and Bhendi Bazaar — descends from the royal kitchens of the Mughal court and leans on nuts, cream, saffron and subtle, layered spice.
 Punjabi food is heartier, rustic farmhouse cooking built around the tandoor, wheat breads, dairy and bold, direct flavour.
-Butter chicken and dal makhani sit on the Punjabi side; a rich mutton biryani or a nihari sits on the Mughlai side.
+Butter chicken and dal makhani sit firmly on the Punjabi side; a rich mutton biryani or a bowl of nihari sits on the Mughlai side.
 Most restaurants serve both, so you can happily order across the line — just know that a Punjabi dhaba and a Mughlai eatery are chasing slightly different things.

 Tips for eating Punjabi in Mumbai